robbrody/RB_Python_Data_Project/README.md

 ## 4. How well do jobs and skills pay for Data Analysts?

 ### Investigate Median Salary vs Skill for Data Analysts
-I filtered the data for Data Analysts ROles in the US.
-I dropped any none values for Salary, and exploded the skills listed for analysis.
+I filtered the data for data analysts roles in the US.
+I dropped any none values for salary, and exploded the skills listed for analysis.
 I determined the Top 10 paying skills for median annual salary, and also determined the Top 10 in demand skills and their associated median annual salary.
 I graphed a bar chart showing both of these Top 10 skills together.

 ### Visualize the Data